Other posts on the business class trip to Bangkok, Thailand (BKK):

 China Eastern VIP lounge

-It was 8:20pm when I got through security and passport control.
+It was 8:20pm when I got through security.
 My 9:15pm flight to BKK was scheduled to board at 8:30.
 Fortunately, it’s a short walk to the VIP Lounge.

 An attendant checks credentials before allowing anyone to take the escalator up to the lounge.